moteus/lua-lzmq-zmq/README.md

 will contain garabage but because of memory allocator it may have correct result.

 ### Poller
-Thie library uses lzmq.poller class directly
+This library uses `lzmq.poller` class directly.